Bira/octopus-carnival/_drafts/wir-neverwinter-hotenow.md

 resist provoking each other until hostilities broke out.

-Then they arrived at the Wood and lost yet more dwarves to eladrin arrows and miscellaneous dwarf-eating monsters.
+Then they arrived at the Wood and lost yet more dwarves to eladrin arrows and miscellaneous monsters.

-Then they got to the volcano and lost a bunch more dwarves to Gommoth's cultist elementals.
+Then they got to the volcano and lost a bunch more dwarves to Gommoth's cult.

 And now they're stuck at the river of flame.
 Can't forge ahead because no one packed a fireproof submersible, can't retreat because the survivors aren't sure